A Mysteriously Tight H$\alpha$-[O III] Correlation and Non-Case B Balmer Decrements Revealed by the Spectra from the

-Several incidents of non-Case B Balmer decrements have been specifically reported in the literature, but none of these were used to question the validity of the Case B assumption.
 While studying 24 ${\rm Ly\alpha}$ emitters at $z\sim 0.2$--0.3, \citet[][]{Atek2009} found that a few of them have ``negative extinction with large uncertainties'' and believed that these could be due to calibration errors, a stronger stellar absorption than assumed, or enhanced ${\rm H\beta}$ emission from a reflection nebula. \citet[][]{Reddy2015} measured the Balmer decrements from the early observations of the MOSDEF program and showed that there were a significant number of sources with non-Case B ratios, but this was not further discussed.
-In their study of ``blueberry galaxies'' selected from the SDSS, \citet[][]{Yang2017} mentioned that most of them (32 out of 41) have non-Case B ratios; however, they attributed this to the poor flat-field calibration at the wavelength range where the ${\rm H\alpha}$ line locates.
-Such sporadic discoveries continued into the JWST era.
-Using the wide-field slitless spectroscopy done by the NIRSS instrument, \citet[][]{Matharu2023} investigated spatially resolved Balmer decrements in 117 galaxies by stacking and saw some indications of ${\rm H\alpha}$ and ${\rm H\beta}$ line ratio being lower than 2.86 in the inner parts of the galaxies.
+In their study of ``blueberry galaxies'' selected from the SDSS, \citet[][]{Yang2017} mentioned that most of them (32 out of 41) have non-Case B ratios; however, they attributed this to the poor flat-field calibration at the wavelength range where the ${\rm H\alpha}$ line locates. {\citet[][]{Prescott2022} identified one galaxy (out of the total of 11 studied) having an abnormal ${\rm H\alpha}$/${\rm H\beta}$ ratio of $\sim$2.0 but without further questioning of the validity of Case B.} Such sporadic discoveries continued into the JWST era.
+Using the wide-field slitless spectroscopy done by the NIRISS instrument, \citet[][]{Matharu2023} investigated spatially resolved Balmer decrements in 117 galaxies by stacking and saw some indications of ${\rm H\alpha}$ and ${\rm H\beta}$ line ratio being lower than 2.86 in the inner parts of the galaxies.